 Another idea seems connected: the psychological concept of flow, as coined by Mihály Csíkszentmihályi (pronounce: chick-sent-me-Hi).
 Flow is „the mental state of operation in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity“ (Wikipedia).
 He has coined the term in his book Flow: The Psychology of Optimal Experience (1990).
 The thrill to balance between good and evil, safety and destruction, can be compared to flow.

 Again, duende is more than the joy of creativity.
 One should not forget the terror of what the Great God Pan did to Helen and what Lorca respected: death or the danger to make a fatal mistake.
 In the flow theory this might be the state at the brink to overburdening oneself with an almost too difficult task.
 At the brink of self-destruction, the artist feels the spirit of ecstasy.
-The concept of ‘illynx’ as described by Roger Caillois.
+Ecstasy from a dance between extremes: life and death.
+The concept of ‚illynx‘ as described by Roger Caillois.
 Illynx is compared to the feeling of vertigo when bungee-jumping or driving one’s car very risky.
 Caillois coined illynx as one of the four motivations of play in his book Man, Play, and Games (French: Les jeux et les hommes, 1958).

 What is then what Arthur Machen wanted to express with his Great God Pan?
 What is the horror in this supernatural masterpiece, that inspired H.P.
 Lovecraft among many?
 Some might claim that it is bad conscience of every artist to know that any sacrifice would be worth the experience.
 I do not see that as radical as some critiques.
 The horror beyond the supernatural accounts derives from the idea to use medicine, as human technology, to gain access to an unlimited source of duende.
 Is there duende in the digital divide or rather in the possibilities of becoming more and more connected through and with digital technology?
 One should never end a text with a question, therefore I break with a less unconventional rule: the unremarked quote.